smizell/smizell.github.io/_posts/2016-11-07-hypermedia-design.markdown

 design and drive tests and implementation.

-And when it comes down it, I feel designing a hypermedia API is more difficult than designing one that focuses on resource and HTTP first.
-This is because the most popular tooling just isn't geared toward it, and because hypermedia design requires extra thought to surface logic that drives application state.
-My hope here is that we can start considering improvements to our tooling while making it simpler to define application logic through hypermedia.
+And when it comes down it, I feel designing a hypermedia API is more difficult for newcomers than designing one that focuses on resource and HTTP first.
+To me, this is because the most popular tooling just isn't geared toward it, and because hypermedia design requires extra thought to surface logic that drives application state.
+My hope is that we can start considering improvements to our tooling while making it simpler to define application logic through hypermedia.